-- We emphasize using the latest technology in your classroom, and we’ll make sure you're comfortable with it before you graduate.
+- We emphasize using the latest technology in the classroom, and we’ll make sure you're comfortable with it before you graduate.

-- Malone also offers a number of graduate programs leading to the Master of Arts in Education.
+- Malone also offers a number of graduate programs in education.

-There are numerous opportunities to pursue research with our faculty or pursue and present your own at our annual Student Research Symposium.
+There are numerous opportunities to pursue research on your own or with faculty and present at the annual Student Research Symposium.
 In addition, students have enjoyed presenting at national conferences.
 This is excellent preparation for graduate school and your career.

 Internship opportunities are enthusiastically encouraged during the summer or academic year.
-Connect with a faculty member or work with our Off-Campus and Global Studies Office to explore science opportunities, such as the Au Sable Institute of Environmental Studies (offered primarily during the summer at the Great Lakes and Pacific Rim), Best Semester, and BCA.
+Connect with a faculty member to explore science opportunities such as the Au Sable Institute of Environmental Studies (offered primarily during the summer at the Great Lakes and Pacific Rim) or Best Semester.

-As a Life Science Education major, you also will be student teaching your final semester of college to earn your teacher licensure.
+As a Life Science Education major, you also will complete student teaching during your final semester of college to prepare for your teacher licensure.